How to Steam Milk at Home Like a Barista: The 2026 Guide

 Gaggia Classic Pro — The Hobbyist's Pick

-My current daily driver.
+Gaggia Classic Pro My current daily driver.
 The Gaggia uses a commercial-style steam wand, and after swapping in a Rancilio Silvia v3 wand (a popular $30 mod), it steams milk indistinguishably from the espresso bar down the street.

 Pros: Genuinely built like a tank.
 58mm portafilter accepts cafe-grade accessories.
 Steam pressure is excellent.

 Cons: You have to flip a separate switch and wait for the boiler to climb to steam temp — about 30 seconds.
-No grinder included, so budget for one (the Baratza Encore is the standard pairing).
+No grinder included, so budget for one (the is the standard pairing).

 Check Price on Amazon